shrek2fan/RESTful/README.md

    ```bash
    npm install
    ```
 2. Create a `.env` file at the project root to configure the database connection string and the server port.
+The application uses **dotenv** to load these values.
 Example contents:
    ```env
    MONGODB_URI=mongodb://localhost:27017/yourDatabaseName
    PORT=3000